MiSikora/laboratory/library/docs/qa-module.md

 ![Inspector](images/inspector_screenshot.jpg){: style="width:480px" .center }

-Inspector displays feature flags as cards and their values on chips.
-Active values of feature flags are marked with a highlight colour.
-A local value of a feature flag can be changed by tapping on a chip.
-Chips that do not use `Local` sources cannot have their values changed.
+Inspector displays feature flags as cards and their options on chips.
+Active options of feature flags are marked with a highlight colour.
+A local option of a feature flag can be changed by tapping on a chip.
+Chips that do not use `Local` sources cannot have their options changed.
 If a feature flag has multiple sources available they can be switched from a drop down menu.

-Feature flags (including sources) can be reset to their default values with a button in an action bar.
+Feature flags (including sources) can be reset to their default options with a button in an action bar.

 ## Configuration